benhmoore/Argon/server/setup-readme.md

-> Sanitized from RTF by Dr. Abhishek Ghosh, no idea about `src` directory

-Add `cenny.php` and `src` to your web server.
+Add `cenny.php` to your web server.

 Now just add the url referring `cenny.php` to a new instance of Cenny and code away!